Julianne Hough Shows Off Battle Scars After Wild Bachelorette Weekend

-Julianne Hough showed off her battle scars from after returning home from a wild bachelorette weekend with some of her best girlfriends.
+Julianne Hough showed off her battle scars after returning home from a wild bachelorette weekend with some of her best girlfriends.

 Julianne Hough returned to Los Angeles International Airport with her friend Nina Dobrev with some apparent bumps and bruises from their bachelorette weekend getaway.